Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 203 rushing yards (12.7 ypg) on 40 carries with five rushing touchdowns.
+- He has added 203 rushing yards on 40 carries (plus five touchdowns), averaging 12.7 yards per game.

-- The Panthers have called a pass in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
-This offensive attack ranks 29th in the NFL in points scored.
+- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the ball 43.6% of the time.

-- Darnold accounts for 31.0% of his team's red zone plays, with 35 of his 364 pass attempts coming from inside the opponent's 20-yard line.
+- Darnold has attempted 35 of his 364 passes in the red zone, accounting for 31.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Darnold's matchup with the Buccaneers.